levibsprung/levisprung.com/content/posts/albums-of-the-week-2025.md

 Side note: I do not like or support Spotify.
 I would probably switch to Tidal but I am on Spotify's family plan so my hands are tied, and Spotify has some social upside over any other option anyway.

+#### Jul 7-13: [Titanic Rising](https://open.spotify.com/album/0Cuqhgy8vm96JEkBY3polk?si=CyPMwJvJTK-w4e_oN-KbFQ) by Weyes Blood
+* Getting some more pop-ish music from the last 10-15 years into my rotation
+* Instrumentals stood out to me with immersive strings and keys
+* Favorite tracks: Andromeda, Something to Believe, A Lot's Gonna Change

 #### Jun 30-Jul 6: [When The Pawn...](https://open.spotify.com/album/3o5EnVZNJXtfPV8tCoagjI?si=aQqfCGeESL28VgxjH3kY8A) by Fiona Apple

-* Realized I my selections weren't passing the Bechdel test so I decided to do something about that, and I really enjoyed this album
+* I Realized my selections weren't passing the Bechdel test so I decided to do something about that, and I really enjoyed this album
 * The piano chord progressions throughout in conjunction with the emotion-filled vocal delivery were effective for me
 * Favorite tracks: Limp, Paper Bag, Fast As You Can